ahoymarcus/nextjs-myjs-tech-blog/articles/web-servers-overview-2022-03-20.md

 It's interesting the already mentioned capability of the application to have its feature modules installed by demand, and in more specific terms:

 `All modules can be compiled as a Dynamic Shared Objects (DSO is an object file that could be shared by multiple apps while they are executing) that exists separately from the main apache file.
-The DSO approach is highly recommended, it makees the task of adding/removing/updatiing modules from the servers configuration very simple`  Guru99.com](https://www.guru99.com/apache.html)
+The DSO approach is highly recommended, it makees the task of adding/removing/updatiing modules from the servers configuration very simple`  [Guru99.com](https://www.guru99.com/apache.html)

 #### Other Features Present in Apache

+###### Virtual Hosts

-The Virtual Host, for example, allows the web server to host multiple web sites on the same server, so there is no need to work with many separeted machines for the single purpose of hosting web sites.
+Virtual Hosts, for example, allows the web server to host multiple web sites on the same server, so there is no need to work with many separeted machines for the single purpose of hosting web sites.

 They are of two types: